1. Register for your local Walk.

 Your health and safety are our top priorities.
 Walk to End Alzheimer's won't be a large in-person gathering this year — instead, we invite you to walk in your neighborhood in small teams* of friends and family while others in your community do the same.
 Because we’re all walking and fundraising for the same thing: a world without Alzheimer’s and all other dementia.

 *All participants should follow CDC guidelines and local health recommendations when deciding to walk with those outside of their household.

 Thank you for your support in raising awareness for the need to find a CURE for Alzheimer's!!

 THERE IS HOPE!

-EXHIBIT HALL: Visit our sponsors on in the online exhibit hall
+EXHIBIT HALL: Visit our sponsors on the online exhibit hall.

 JOIN THE FACEBOOK PAGE:

 Do you need fundraising supplies?